 You can live on $22 a day (for a couple) and see the country of Nicaragua.
 Here are eight great areas to see.
 Included are a few tips to save money.
 As rain plays music off the steel deck of our ship and droplets break the smooth waves all around us I lean back sipping … Read more

 The look of hope in her eyes broke my heart.
 Just a moment ago she lay there sleeping in the dust.
 A tan coat stretched over her hip bones and ribs.
 Ears twitched as she dreamt.
 I waited on the bench nearby till she opened her eyes.
 She looked around sadly till I moved toward … Read more

 The bike slid and I saw it all happen in slow motion.
-As our bodies approached the dusty rocky road surface I knew that we would lose a bit of skin.
+Our bodies approached the dusty rocky road surface and I knew that we would lose a bit of skin.
 Before I could think any further, we got really intimate with the beautiful island of Ometepe, skin to gravel.
 Ometepe Island Ometepe is an island is … Read more

 The island provides a backdrop for people’s lives to intertwine and create moments that, though ephemeral, enriches our lives with the lasting memories that they provide.